-Scales SR. ST. IC and FL

-This manifestation of leadership often draws from strong people skills.
+Scales SR, ST, IC and FL This manifestation of leadership often draws from strong people skills.
 Your performance on this cluster indicates your natural capability to facilitate people to cohesively make a success of the task at hand.
-This leadership style is about collaboration and harmony; it is morale-boosting and anti-conflictive.
-It is indispensible in situations where projects rely heavily on teamwork.
-Your communication skills may be an asset in this cluster, while the individual scales EM and IR may also shed further light on the interpersonal dimension of this cluster.
+This leadership style is about collaboration and harmony; it is morale-boosting and anticonflictive.
+Your communication skills may be an asset in this cluster, while the individual scales EM and IR may also shed further light.